YidiDev/SimulateUserProject/README.md

     ```

 - **Restrict Actions of Staff Members in Simulation Mode**:
-By default, Simulate User only allows GET requests to be done in simulation mode.
+By default, Simulate User only allows GET and HEAD requests to be done in simulation mode.
 This is for security and safety purposes.
 However, you can change this by toggling the setting:
     ```python
-    ONLY_ALLOW_SIMULATED_GET_REQUESTS: bool = True
+    ONLY_ALLOW_SIMULATED_GET_AND_HEAD_REQUESTS: bool = True
     ```

 - **Set Custom Private Replacement Text**: